Bucks Injury Report For Monday's Game With Hawks

 Jrue Holiday, Brook Lopez and Langston Galloway, are all ruled out.

-Coming into Monday night, the Bucks are the fourth seed in the Eastern Conference with a 27-17 record in 44 games played.
+Coming into Monday night, the Bucks are the fifth seed in the Eastern Conference with a 27-17 record in 44 games played.

 They are coming off of the NBA Championship last season, and once again look like they will be contenders this season.